yselkowitz/special-resource-operator/docs/recipes.md

 One can also attach metadata to SRO resources to be created, see: <https://www.openshift.com/blog/part-2-how-to-enable-hardware-accelerators-on-openshift-sro-building-blocks> for further information.

+## Ordering of Resource Creation

+Helm per default has a specific ordering in which order resources should be created when a chart is templated.
+SRO goes one step further and is using a specific naming scheme of templates to force ordering between them.

+A single file (template) in the templates direcotry represents a state if the file starts with a four digit number.
+Each of these files are treated as states that are executed in ascending numbering order.
+The ping-pong chat illustrates this.

+It is alos possible to mix states and non states in a chart.
+The states are executed first and then the non-state templates.

+SRO has also some advanced waiting callbacks for resources, e.g. we can wait for a specific log in a Pod or wait for any other resource to be in a specific state.

+Sometimes we don't want to start another DaemonSet before the DaemonSet in a previous state is fully rolled out not only created by the services or daemons inside of the Pod/Container fully started.

 ## Runtime Variables

 ```yaml